How We Can Help

 The pressures of dealing with client problems, looking perfect, competition and putting your boss’ and client’s needs above yours can be debilitating.
 However, you are not alone, and you don’t have to face these issues alone.

+Law school is an experience like none other.
 As a law student, there are times you may feel extremely overwhelmed.
-Passing the State Bar is exhausting, and prolonged stress can turn into burnout, anxiety, depression, anger, addiction or all of the above.
+Adjusting to the Socratic Method; managing reading, outlining, and other academic activities; and trying to “squeeze in” wellness-enhancing activities can be exhausting.
+If this continues, the prolonged stress can turn into burnout, anxiety, depression, anger, addiction or all of the above.

 Because of the competitive nature of law school, you may feel like you have no one to talk to or turn to.
 Many law students have felt the way you do and have turned to drugs and alcohol to cope with deeper mental health problems.